lowolf25/how-to-push-from-local/README.md

 ## 📦 How to Upload This Package to GitHub

-Follow these steps to upload your local package (even if it’s in `Downloads/`) to GitHub:
+Follow these steps to upload your local package to GitHub:

 ---